-5. Shared applications on PDA
+4. Shared applications on PDA

-Here we discuss object sharing in real-time with events recording state changes transmitted from a "master" instantiation to replicas on other clients in the same session.
-The documents include visualizations, web pages and Microsoft Word documents and are shared with shared event, shared export or shared display mechanisms on the PDA.
+Here we discuss object sharing in real-time with events recording state changes transmitted from a "master" instantiation to replicas on other clients in same session.
+The documents, includes visualization, web page, Microsoft Word etc. are shared with shared event, shared export or shared display on PDA.

-5.1.
+4.1.
 Shared Display

 Shared Display is the simplest method for sharing documents with the frame-buffer corresponding to either a window or entire desktop replicated among the clients.
 Modest client dependence is possible with PDA's for example receiving a reduced size image.
-Some collaboration systems support remote manipulation with user interactions on one machine holding a replica framebuffer transmitted to the instance holding the original object.
+Some collaboration systems support remote manipulation with user interactions on one machine holding a replica frame-buffer transmitted to the instance holding the original object.
 This is an important capability in help desk or consulting applications, similar to situations that occur frequently in the debugging of code.
-As shared display works for all applications without modifying them, this is the basic shared document mechanism in Garnet System [1].
+As this works for all applications without modifying them, this is the basic shared document mechanism in Garnet System [1].
+The public domain Virtual Network Computing (VNC) [3] from AT&T Laboratories Cambridge and Microsoft's NetMeeting [4] were two of the earliest popular collaboration systems to implement this capability.
+Currently, there are several collaborative systems supporting shared display including commercial products; WebEx communication Inc.'s WebEx [5], Centra Software Inc.'s Centra [6], PlaceWare Inc.'s PlaceWare [7], and Latitude [8] from Latitude Communication Inc.

 Garnet sends GMS events containing an encoded copy of the part of the framebuffer that has been updated.
 To cope with "late clients" and fault tolerance, major events containing the full frame buffer are sent at regular intervals.
 The encoding method in Garnet system is adaptive.
-For instance, if Huffman and LZ77 are requested but the Huffman compressor does not reduce the data, the Huffman request will be skipped and LZ77 will be just processed.
+For instance, LZ77 Huffman and are requested but the Huffman compressor does not reduce the data, the Huffman request will be skipped and LZ77 will be just processed.

 Garnet's shared display is accessible from small mobile devices through the PDA adaptor that resizes the display for small devices, which have low resolution [2].
-The PDA adaptor requests updated data periodically, and optimized data is transferred to PDA as raw bitmap data with HHMS.
-We developed a PDA client application in the PersonalJava runtime environment for Windows CE.
+The PDA adaptor requests updated data periodically, and optimized data is transferred to PDA with HHMS as raw bitmap data.
+We developed client application in the PersonalJava runtime environment for Windows CE.
 This client application is initially designed for Compaq Inc.'s iPAQ [9], which has a display resolution of 320 x 240.
+We are using the Connected Limited Devices Configuration (CLDC) Java Platform [10] to support small wireless devices such as Palm m505 [11] and smart phones.
+Optimized Raw Bitmap data is encoded to PNG graphic format and wrapped with HHMS protocol to communicate with our initial target - the Palm m505 device that has a resolution of 160 x 160.
+Shared display for small device needs special optimization because of its limited hardware power and display system.
+For instance, a traditional shared display system, VNC uses more than 16 blocks for their incremental update.
+However, the PDAs' low-resolution display system needs fewer blocks to maintain its incremental update, and uses a lighter-weight encoding method.